mrhoang18/advance-c-cpp-algorithm-course/README.md

     class HinhChuNhat {
     public:
-        double chieuDai;  // property
+        double chieuDai;
-        double chieuRong; // property
+        double chieuRong;

         // Constructor with default parameters
         HinhChuNhat(int a = 3, int b = 5) {
             chieuDai = a;
             chieuRong = b;
         }

-        // Method to calculate area
-        double DienTich() {
-            return chieuDai * chieuRong;
-        }

-        // Method to display area
-        void display();
+        // Do something ...
     };

-    // Implementation of the display method
-    void HinhChuNhat::display() {
-        cout << "Dien tich: " << DienTich() << endl;
-    }

     int main() {
-        // Create an instance of HinhChuNhat using default constructor parameters HinhChuNhat hinh1;
-        hinh1.display(); // This will use the default values: chieuDai = 3, chieuRong = 5
+        // This will use the default values: chieuDai = 3, chieuRong = 5

-        // Create an instance of HinhChuNhat with custom values HinhChuNhat hinh2(10, 20);
+        HinhChuNhat hinh1;

-        hinh2.display(); // This will use the provided values: chieuDai = 10, chieuRong = 20
+         // This will use the provided values: chieuDai = 10, chieuRong = 20
+        HinhChuNhat hinh2(10, 20);
         return 0;
     }
     ```